 Making your company dormant, on the other hand, is a good option when you think the business may again be of use.
 You can simply notify the relevant authorities and begin trading again in the future if necessary.

 If you would like further information on the merits and drawbacks of making your company dormant, rather than closing it down for good, Begbies Traynor can help.
 We’ll provide the professional insight you need, and ensure you understand the ramifications of each option.
-Call for a free same-day consultation – we work from over 50 offices nationwide.
+Call for a free same-day consultation – we work from a network of offices nationwide.